Jef-DS/belpost/README.md

 This module provides a field that contains a Belgian Postal code.
+Step 5:
+Purpose: Implement 'administer belpost' permission
+Description: only users with 'administer belpost' permission can add, update or delete belpost entities
+Test1: check that a user without 'administer belpost' cannot add, update and delete belpost entities
+Test2: create a role 'belpost administrators' with the 'administer belpost' permission.
+Check that a member of this group can view, add, update and delete belpost entities
+Status: not started

 Step 4:
 Purpose: Administer new Belpost Entities manually using a list
-Description: The user should be able to a read, add, update and delete Belpost entities in an list of entities located under the uri 'belpost'
+Description: The user should be able to a read, add, update and delete Belpost entities in an list of entities located under the uri 'admin/belpost'
 Test1: Add a new Belpost entity and verify that it exists in the database
 Test2: Update an existing Belpost entity and verify that it has changed in the database